Author H.V. Traywick Jr. invites you to enjoy his book collection

 In the summer of 1969 young American men were being sent to Vietnam to fight in a war that many felt had lost its meaning.
 The “Vietnamization” of the war had just begun and US troop units were being withdrawn and replaced by units of the Army of the Republic of Vietnam (ARVN.)
 The author of Road Gang was one of those arriving “in country” to serve a year’s tour of duty during this period of transition

 "History is the propaganda of the victorious," said Voltaire, and such has it permeated our modern-day interpretation of the so-called "Civil War" that Southerners and descendants of Confederate soldiers, like a recent correspondent in the Richmond Times-Dispatch, are crying mea culpa, rolling in the dust, and covering themselves in sackcloth and ashes.
-It is unbecoming of descendants of men who were fighting to defined their country from invasion, conquest, and coerced political allegiance, just as their forefathers had done in 1776.
+It is unbecoming of descendants of men who were fighting to defend their country from invasion, conquest, and coerced political allegiance, just as their forefathers had done in 1776.
 Perhaps a true perspective of history will assuage their guilt.

 This work offers a contemporaneous portrait of Old Virginia, her unwavering stance on State sovereignty, and her fight to the death to defend the fundamental principle upon which the Republic was founded.